cadop/dhart/docs/C# Documentation/markdown/3_graph_generator.md

 ### Creating the Plane

 Internally, the graph uses the *EmbreeRayTracer* which requires a BVH, so we can follow the process as the [Project 2A](@ref UsingTheRayTracer) to create a plane, then generate a BVH from it.
-If you want a more in depth explanation of this code, please look at the previous tutorial if you want more information about this code.
+If you want a more in-depth explanation of this code, please look at the previous tutorial if you want more information about this code.

-Add the following code in the body of the Start function on line 13:
+Add the following code in the body of the Start method on line 13:

 ```{.cs}
         // Create the plane's vertex and index arrays